-warning: Do not use accessory seat covers.
-The use of accessory seat covers may prevent the deployment of the side airbags and increase the risk of injury in an accident.
+warning: Accessory seat covers not released by Ford could prevent the deployment of the airbags and increase the risk of injuries in a crash.

 warning: Do not lean your head on the door.
-The side airbag could injure you as it deploys from the side of the seathack.
+The side airbag could injure you as it deploys from the side of the seatback.

 The side airbags are on the outermost side of the seat backrests of the front seats.
 In certain sideways crashes or rollovers, the airbags will be inflated.
-The airbag was designed to inflate between the door panel and occupant to further enhance the protection provided occupants in side impact crashes.
+The airbag was designed to inflate between the door panel and occupant to further enhance the protection provided to occupants in side impact crashes.